TSB Recommendation M03-02

 TC, Marine Safety will continue its efforts, working with all stakeholders, including the TSB, to increase fishing vessel safety and a safety culture that supports it.

-Board Assessment to the Response to M03-02 (August 2004)
+August 2004: Board Assessment to the Response to M03-02 (Satisfactory in Part)

 TC indicated that it has consulted with the Department of Fisheries and Oceans, Canadian Coast Guard, Search and Rescue (DFO/CCG/SAR), the Canadian Council of Professional Fish Harvesters (CCPFH) and training institutes with regard to information or programs involving safety culture.
 However, the response did not provide details regarding those consultations.